solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 is offered as a separate service component, and only requires for paying for resources for as long as they are needed.
-A cloud computing service provider like Microsoft Azure manages the infrastructure, while Organzations purchase, install, configure, and manage their own software---including operating systems, middleware, and applications.
+A cloud computing service provider like Microsoft Azure manages the infrastructure, while organizations purchase, install, configure, and manage their own software---including operating systems, middleware, and applications.

 **Pros**